 Beirut’s Street Art: The City’s Unfiltered Voice

-The walls of Beirut serve as a public canvas, telling the city’s story in ways no museum can.
-This makes exploring the urban art scene one of the most unique things to do in Beirut.
+The walls of the city serve as a public canvas, telling the story in ways no museum can.
+This makes exploring the urban art scene one of the most unique Beirut attractions.
 The local street art has evolved from civil war political slogans and stencils into sophisticated, powerful art.

-Key neighborhoods for street art hunting are Gemmayzeh, Mar Mikhael, and Hamra, where every corner can reveal new pieces.
-Some works have become iconic, like the massive, 80-foot mural of beloved Lebanese singer Sabah by artist Yazan Halwani in Hamra—a nostalgic tribute to the city’s “Golden Age.”
-Another distinctive local style is “Calligraffiti,” which blends Arabic calligraphy with graffiti art, practiced by renowned artists like the duo Ashekman.
-For structured experiences, organizations like Alternative Beirut offer guided “Urban Art Tours” providing context and stories behind the murals.
+Key neighborhoods for street art hunting are Gemmayzeh, Mar Mikhael, and Hamra.
+Every corner in these areas can reveal new artistic attractions in Beirut.
+Some works have become iconic, like the massive, 80-foot mural of beloved Lebanese singer Sabah by artist Yazan Halwani in Hamra.

 Beyond the City: Three Unmissable Day Trips from Beirut